Which city is cheaper, Seattle or Columbia?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Seattle and Columbia are popular destinations to visit in the summer with plenty of activities.
+Many travelers come to Columbia for the family-friendly experiences.
 Also, many visitors come to Seattle in the summer for the beaches, the hiking, the city activities, the music scene, and the family-friendly experiences.

 In the summer, Columbia is a little warmer than Seattle.
-Typically, the summer temperatures in Columbia in July are around 82°F (28°C), and Seattle is about 67°F (19°C).
+Typically, the summer temperatures in Columbia in July average around 82°F (28°C), and Seattle averages at about 67°F (19°C).

 It's quite sunny in Seattle.
 The sun comes out a lot this time of the year in Columbia.
 Columbia usually receives around the same amount of sunshine as Seattle during summer.
 Columbia gets 293 hours of sunny skies, while Seattle receives 313 hours of full sun in the summer.